 It should be noted that all of the above chronology took place before the concluson of the Strategic Sites consultation, and therefore pre-empted the approval of the KALC site allocation in that consultation.

-Cabinet approved the selection of the Kensington Leisure Centre site as the location for the new secondary school, and approved funding of a feasibility study for the provision of the new academy and sports centre (cited in RBKC Cabinet paper CAB 22-07-10)
+Cabinet approved the selection of the Kensington Leisure Centre/Lancaster Green site as the location for the new secondary school, and approved funding of a feasibility study for the provision of the new academy and sports centre (cited in RBKC Cabinet paper CAB 22-07-10)

 The Feasibility Study by John McAslan and Partners was published in July 2010.
-Page 34 of that report refers to BB98 Guidance on the optimal spatial requirements of new-build schools, and notes that;
+Page 34 of that report refers to BB98 Government Guidance on the optimal spatial requirements of new-build schools, and noted that;